Best Practices for a Tips Page¶

 Common secure channels

-- Signal is a free and open source secure messaging app for iPhone and Android, developed by Open Whisper Systems.
-There is also a desktop application.
+- Signal is a free and open source secure messaging app for iOS and Android, developed by Open Whisper Systems.
+There is also a desktop application, which connects to the mobile app.
 Signal supports encrypted text messaging and phone calls.
 Signal’s developers designed the service to retain as little metadata as possible: all they store is a user’s phone number, sign-up time, and the time when the user was last active.
-Signal also allows messages to “self-destruct” automatically after a preset amount of time, leaving behind as little information as possible.
+Signal also allows messages to “self-destruct” automatically after a pre-set amount of time, leaving behind as little information as possible.
 For help getting started, read Signal for Beginners.

 - Tradeoffs: Importantly, some settings must be tweaked to maximize the security of the app, and to make it safer for routine use.
 Under some circumstances, WhatsApp backs up unencrypted messages to iCloud or Google Drive by default: users may need to confirm that backups are disabled.
 Upgrading WhatsApp Security is a good place to get started.